All articles

 SUMMARY

 This is the problem most Shopify chatbots are set up to ignore.
 They're configured for after the sale: order tracking, return policies, shipping questions.
-All useful.
-None of it recovers the customer who left at checkout because they weren't sure if the hoodie runs small.
+That’s all fine, but it doesn't help you recover the customer who left at checkout because they weren't sure if the hoodie runs small.

 The best chatbot for Shopify doesn't just sit at the bottom of your screen waiting for problems.
 It's actively working, answering pre-sale questions, catching abandoning shoppers, recovering carts, and closing sales while your team sleeps.